 Design is an abstract concept that is subjective in nature.
 What you may think is a great design, your friend or colleague wouldn’t even give a second glance to.
 That being said, there are a few concepts that are meant to steer designers in the right direction.
-Here are five great design concepts that every developer and designer should practise.

 Design has often been mistaken to be only the visual part of a website.
 But that is largely untrue.
 Design constitutes the entire user experience, right from the time they enter your website, until the time they leave.
 It is the speed at which your site loads, the click and touch, the interaction between hover, pace at which you deliver new content and features and finally, the ‘how’ and ‘why’ people want to use your site.
 Therefore, design is something that shouldn’t be restricted to a designer alone.
 Anyone working on a design project should think about design – right from the copywriter, the SEO expert, the functionality guru, scripter and even project manager.

 This design concept points to the fact that users should be your top priority.
 Every decision you make about your app or site, should be done keeping them in mind.
 Your design should allow users to achieve their goals efficiently, promptly and pleasurably.
 Try using storytelling, personas and other such tools to get into the minds of your users and figure out what they want to do on your site.
 These guidelines are important and should influence all you design decisions.

 As a designer, it doesn’t mean that you have the bear the burden on exquisite user experience.
 While you can look at it from a design standpoint, it is also important for an entire team to view it individually and together.
 Each member of the team is bound to bring something new and valuable to the table.